gbif/hp-swissnatcoll/en/how-to-publish-data.md

 We thank you for your patience and understanding.
 </div>

+- By filtering your records in a Collection, you can select a certain set of records to be published.
 1. Click on **Publish**.
    - A window opens with a short summary of what the publication entitles.
    - Note that the data published comes from the Encoded layer of the Data Aggregator.
 Encoding your data is mandatory to publish it on GBIF.